nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/07_DR_Managed_RPO.md

 * Core **DR concepts (RPO & RTO)**
 * Why different applications need different DR strategies
 * How **Managed RPO** works internally in Aurora Global Database
-* Performance and operational trade-offs
+* Performance and operational trade‑offs
 * Monitoring metrics and functions related to Managed RPO

 This README is written for **beginners** and intended for **quick revision** later.